 We leave Halifax via Highway 103 and drive one hour and twenty minutes directly to Lunenburg, a UNESCO World Heritage Site.

-Founded in 1752, was settled by immigrants from Germany, Switzerland, and the Montbeliard region of France, (the home of the Bluenose Schooner, which is on the back of the Canadian ten cent coin).
+Founded in 1752, was settled by immigrants from German States and the Montbeliard region of France, (the home of the Bluenose Schooner, which is on the back of the Canadian ten cent coin).

 It is picturesque and offers much to it's visitors, Unique Heritage Buildings - Fine Seafood Restaurants - Galleries - Gift Shops - and the Fisheries Museum.